Help for Rural Fire Departments

 The Federal Excess Personal Property (FEPP) program allows for the screening and acquisition of excess military equipment.
 FEPP is a cooperative program between the USDA Forest Service, State and Private Forestry and the Indiana Division of Forestry.
 This equipment is then made available to rural and volunteer fire departments for conversion to firefighting apparatus.
 This equipment includes vehicles, generators, fire equipment, etc.

 The equipment is made available under a cooperative lease agreement.
-There is no cost to the department to obtain this equipment.
-However, the federal government maintains all titles.
-Cooperating departments must obtain a license plate and maintain liability insurance on any equipment that operated on a highway.
+There is no cost to the department to obtain this equipment; however, the federal government maintains all titles.
+Cooperating departments must obtain a license plate and maintain liability insurance on any equipment that is operated on a highway.
 Departments have one year to put the equipment in service and are authorized to keep the equipment as long as it is operated in according to the lease agreement.

-The FEPP program is authorized under terms of the Federal Property and Administrative Services Act of 1949, as amended (40 USC 483), and the Cooperative Forestry Assistance Act of 1978 (16 USC 2106 (note)).
-Items loaned through this program may be used for fire protections purposes only.
+The FEPP Program is authorized under terms of the Federal Property and Administrative Services Act of 1949, as amended (40 USC 483), and the Cooperative Forestry Assistance Act of 1978 (16 USC 2106).
+Items loaned through this program may be used for fire protection purposes only.

-If you are interested in receiving an application for FEPP equipment, contact Darren Bridges, Assistant State Fire Coordinator at Fire Headquarters 765-342-4701, or email at firstname.lastname@example.org.
+If you are interested in more information about FEPP equipment, contact Darren Bridges, State Fire Coordinator, at Fire Headquarters at 765-792-4654 or dbridges@dnr.IN.gov.

-Some examples of qualifying projects include, but are not limited to: fire prevention/education materials, training equipment and supplies, water handling equipment, organization (new departments only), communications equipment (pagers, radios), dry hydrants, class “A” foam technology, and safety gear (PASS alarms, SCBAs, turn-out gear).
-The grant monies cannot be utilized for truck chassis, capital improvements to a fire station or EMS equipment or supplies.
-The application deadline is March 1st of each grant year.
+Some examples of qualifying projects include, but are not limited to: Fire prevention/education materials, training equipment and supplies, water handling equipment, organization (new departments only), communications equipment (pagers, radios), dry hydrants, class “A” foam technology, and safety gear (PASS alarms, SCBAs, turn-out gear).
+The grant funding cannot be used for truck chassis, capital improvements to a fire station, or EMS equipment or supplies.
+This is a 50/50 grant, and the application deadline is March 1 of each grant year.
 Departments are given two years to complete their projects.
 This program is one of the most cost-efficient financial assistance programs with nearly all funds going to local fire protection agencies.

-If you are interested in the handtool program and would like information and an application contact Crystal M. Hunt at (765) 342-4701 or email chunt@dnr.IN.gov
+If you are interested in the handtool program and would like information, contact Mark Huter at 795-792-4654 or mhuter@dnr.IN.gov.